top of page

 Hawai'i Island

-A breeding site was found on a residential property in a dead palm stump in Waikoloa in October, 2024.
+On Hawaiʻi Island, beetle detections are restricted to the Waikōloa area, through trap finds and public reports.
+A breeding site was found on a residential property in a dead palm stump in Waikōloa in October, 2023.
 The breeding site was treated and removed by Hawaii Dept. of Ag.
 Multiple groups are deploying additional traps and surveying across the island to determine the extent of the infestation.
-In April, 2024, 3 additional beetles were caught in traps in Waikoloa area.
+In April, 2024, 3 additional beetles were caught in traps in Waikōloa area.
+A beetle was also detected by a public report.
+In September another beetle was caught in Waikōloa, making a total of 5 beetles found.

 bottom of page